|By ELIZABETH LEXAU|

 might include four zones:

 Zone 4 – This is the ring furthest from the house adjoining a natural or wild area.
 This area might display a more natural appearance, but it’s not neglected.
+It’s typically managed through selective thinning and the removal of highly flammable species.
+Downed trees are removed, branches are pruned up and tall underbrush is cleared to eliminate ladder fuels that can bring fire to tree branches and the tree crown.

 Zone 3 – This is designed as a fire-resistant zone with low growing, low-flammability plants.
 In some areas it can include well-spaced, fire-resistant trees.
 To keep fire from progressing, vegetation is typically planted in islands separated by stretches of non-flammable mulch, paving, or healthy, short-mowed grass.